Lemmanaid: Neuro-Symbolic Lemma Conjecturing: The Approach

 \section{The \tool Approach}

 We have implemented a tool, \tool, for template-based conjecturing in Isabelle/HOL.
-The motivation comes from the observation that many lemmas in formalizations share a similar high-level structure and are analogous to each other \citep{theorema,lolcicm}.
-The goal of \tool is to aid a proof assistant in identifying such analogies.
 We envision a user working on a new mathematical formalization; having defined some functions, types and other concepts, and perhaps a few theorems about these.
-This collection of definitions, which we refer to as a (partial) \emph{theory}, serves as input to the conjecturing system. \tool then outputs conjectures that are likely to be useful in this context, allowing the user to make progress in their formalization, or better understand the behavior of the theory they have defined so far (see Figure~\ref{fig:vision}).
+This collection of definitions, which we refer to as a (partial) \emph{theory}, serves as input to the conjecturing system. \tool then outputs conjectures that are likely to be useful in this context, allowing the user to make progress in their formalization, or better understand the behavior of the theory they have defined so far.
 This happens in two stages: First (neural part), the partial theory is given as input to an LLM which outputs templates likely to be relevant.
 Second (symbolic part), \tool searches over possible instantiations of those templates in the current theory, to produce concrete conjectures.
+See Figure~\ref{fig:overview} for an overview.

-We make all code, experimental scripts, data, and models publicly available online\footnote{\url{https://anonymous.4open.science/r/Lemmanaid-ACL}}.
+We make all code, experimental scripts, data, and models publicly available online\footnote{\url{https://anonymous.4open.science/r/lemmanaid-emnlp}}.
 See Appendix \ref{app:computing} for details about computing resources and replication parameters used in our evaluation.